ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 Now that you have a basic understanding of the training data and architecture of Evo 2, let's dive into how to use Evo 2 to generate novel genomic sequences.

-# Sequence Generation with Evo 2
+# Generating Genomic Sequences

 Evo 2 can generate new DNA sequences by starting from a short input sequence and predicting what nucleotides come next, one base at a time.
 Evo 2 can be used to generate novel sequences with no guidance (zero-shot novel generation), or to search for a sequence that meets a specified goal (directed search).

-## Zero-Shot Novel Genomic Sequences
+## Zero-Shot Novel Sequences

 The API for requesting a genomic sequence from Evo 2 is quite simple: pass the input and the number of additional tokens and the model will generate the corresponding nucleotides after the initial sequence.